NomicFoundation/hardhat/docs/tutorial/deploying-to-localhost.md

 # 8. Deploying to localhost

 To test the contracts it's enough to start a Buidler EVM, run the test, and then stop it.
 But now that we are communicating with a user interface we need to simulate the real blockchain more faithfully by leaving the EVM running.
-This means we need to deploy the contract we're testing with a script, rather than as part of a test.
+This means we need to deploy the contract we're developing for with a script, rather than as part of a test.

 To allow our Dapp to interact with the contract we need to deploy it to a live Buidler EVM instance.